rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 Every resin behaves differently; there are no best settings that will work for every resin and every machine.
 For a quick start, you can refer to the [community resin exposure settings](https://www.elegoo.com/pages/3d-printing-user-suupport).
 Those settings should enable you to get a print going quickly, but you will need to test and adjust from there to find the best settings applicable for your machine.

 Casting resins can have a difficult time bonding to the build plate, and subsequently ruining your print.
 There are multiple ways to increase adhesion during printing.
 You may apply a thin layer of primer (can be the very resin you are using) on the plate to improve adhesion.
-Apply to build plate and keep under UV light for 10 to 15 minutes.
+Apply to the build plate and keep under UV light for 10 to 15 minutes.
 Another way would be to change the profile settings, increase the number of bottom layers, and simultaneously increase the bottom curing time, increasing adhesion.
 If build plate bonding persists, you can apply resin on the build plate surface and leave for 3 mins before printing.
 Your last resort would be to rough up the build plate by scrubbing it with a clean 'cooking pan' abrasive pad, using a circular motion, covering the entire plate while it is flat on the working surface.
 A good video applying primer [here](https://www.youtube.com/watch?v=eDl3vzZy0qQ).

 **How do I find the optimal settings for my resin and machine?**

-It's usually best to start with the community resin exposure settings, and then dial them in with a few test prints.
+It's usually best to start with the community resin exposure settings and then dial them in with a few test prints.
 These test prints will allow you to obtain the optimum settings for your resin, in your environment, matched to your machine.
 A good instructional video can be found [here](https://www.youtube.com/watch?v=r9GwPEJ8Lq8).

 **My resin is expired, can I still use it?**